samhattangady/fellowship/content/jams/juggler.md

 for you to try out.
 The final thing was a little too broken and prone to crashing to be fun to play with.

+So instead I created a [short video overview](https://youtu.be/GAoR6DXwjVQ) to highlight some interesting things about the game.

 ### conclusion

 It's a lovely system.
 It's really fun to see the kinds of things you can do, and really